yl2811-cmd/Showheel/wwwroot/story-engl.md

 Lia: "Have you been there before?"
 Anna thought for a moment.
 "I didn't notice.
 I'll listen for you next time."
 **"Next time."** This word came out of Anna's mouth.
 Not a plan.
 It's a presume.
 It's the same thing as Lia's "When you come back, check the ratchet for me"—a presume that the other person is still in the future.
-The reader carries the weight of deteriorating memories—the weight of "next time" is not casual.
+The reader carries the weight of a deteriorating memory—the weight of "next time" is not casual.
 Lia's health doesn't guarantee a next time.
 Anna said "next time" means doing what Edmund did:
 She didn't want the shadow of the countdown to taint this moment.
 Perhaps she herself didn't even realize it.
 Reader knew Edmund had done the same.
 **★ Throughout the entire scene, no one said "thank you," no one said "sorry," and no one mentioned it.**